sak66/RepData_PeerAssessment1/PA1.md

 ###3.
 The mean and median of the total number of step taken per day (in days.Steps) are then calcuated###

 The code below calculates the mean and median steps per day.
-**Note**: where no measurements were available in the activity data for an entire day, the day is excluded from the calculation of the mean.
+**Note**: where no measurements were available in the activity data for an entire day, the day is excluded from the calculation of the mean and median.

 ```r